-- To inform all SSC members, teaching and non-teaching staff, pupils, and parents about what bullying is. - To ensure all SSC members and teaching and non-teaching staff are informed of how to deal with instances where bullying is reported. - To ensure all pupils and parents know what the school policy is on bullying, and what they should do if bullying arises. - To assure pupils and parents that they will be supported when bullying is reported.

-To clearly communicate to the whole school community that bullying will not be tolerated.
+- To inform all SSC members, teaching and non-teaching staff, children and young people, and parents about what bullying is. - To ensure all SSC members and teaching and non-teaching staff are informed of how to deal with instances where bullying is reported. - To ensure all children and young people and parents know what the school policy is on bullying, and what they should do if bullying arises. - To assure children and young people and parents that they will be supported when bullying is reported. - To clearly communicate to the whole school community that bullying will not be tolerated.